-Everybody makes mistakes every now and then.
+Everybody makes mistakes now and then.
 It is perfectly acceptable to make a mistake on eBay and have to cancel the transaction.
 The correct procedure for canceling a transaction depends on the type of transaction and how far it has progressed.
 The answer to the question, "Can I change my mind about an eBay sale" is "it depends."
 Below are some common scenarios for how to cancel an eBay sale depending on the listing type and stage of the transaction.

 Canceling an Auction

 When a buyer bids on an auction, technically, they are entering a contract to pay the final price.
 Unfortunately, sometimes, the buyer decides they don't want to pay.
-They may have found another item after placing the bid, the auction may have gone up too high and they overbid in the emotion of the auction, or the simply may have changed their mind.
+They may have found another item after placing the bid, the auction may have gone up too high, and they overbid in the emotion of the auction, or the may have changed their mind.
 The buyer has a few choices here.
-First, they can simply not pay.
+First, they can not pay.
 But that action could result in a UPI, or Unpaid Item case.
 Too many of these cases against a buyer and they are suspended from eBay permanently.

 Another choice is for the buyer to complete a bid retraction.
 A buyer can easily cancel the bid if they change their mind and essentially "drop out" of the auction.
-This is the preferred method according to the eBay Terms of Service.
+It is the preferred method according to the eBay Terms of Service.

 If the buyer changes their mind about an eBay sale after the auction has ended, they can contact the seller and ask them to cancel the transaction.
 As long as the cancellation is per buyer request, most sellers will comply.
 Sellers have no reason to pressure a buyer to pay if the buyer no longer wants the item.
 A seller can offer another bidder a second chance offer or re-list the item again.